 Students may become ill or get hurt during the school day.
 It is imperative that emergency contact information is kept up to date.
-It is the responsibility of the parent/guardian to notify the main office in writing of any address, email address, and/or phone number changes.
+It is the responsibility of student to notify the main office in writing of any address, email address, and/or phone number changes.